Iconic Beaches, Ranked

 20. Anse Source d'Argent, Seychelles

-Even better, only 161,870 tourists visited this beach in 2018.
+Even better, it doesn't get too many visitors.
 Let us venture to guess this is because the Seychelles are not easy — or cheap — to get to.
 There are no direct flights for Americans who have to fly halfway around the world to visit.
 It's easier for the Brits, as flights from London fly directly to Mahe Island's international airport.
 From there, however, you'll need an additional 30-minute ferry to reach La Digue.

 But even if it does take a few connections and a full day of travel, you can see why it's worth it.